First Fitna: Battle of Siffin

 Shortly after assuming power, Ali dismissed most governors whom he considered corrupt, including Mu'awiya, Uthman's cousin.
-Mu'awiya refused to step down and informed Ali through a representative that he would recognize Ali as caliph in exchange for the governorship of Syria and Egypt for life.
+Mu'awiya refused to step down and informed Ali through a representative that he would recognize Ali as caliph in exchange for the continued governorship of Syria, and possibly the annexation of Egypt.
 Ali rejected this proposal.

 In response, Mu'awiya declared war on Ali on behalf of the Syrians, demanding vengeance for Uthman's death.
-The governor aimed to depose Ali and establish a Syrian council to appoint the next caliph, who would presumably be Mu'awiya himself.
+The governor aimed to depose Ali and establish a new council in Syria to appoint the next caliph, who would presumably be Mu'awiya himself.
 Ali responded by letter that Mu'awiya was welcome to bring his case to Ali's court of justice, asking him to offer any evidence that would incriminate Ali in the murder of Uthman.
-Ali also challenged Mu'awiya to name any Syrian who would qualify for a council.
+Ali also challenged Mu'awiya to name any Syrian who would qualify for a new council.

 Ali called a council of Islamic ruling elite which urged him to fight Mu'awiya.
 The two armies met at Siffin, west of the Euphrates, in 657 CE.
 There, the two sides negotiated for weeks.
-Notably, Mu'awiya repeated his proposition to recognize Ali in return for Syria and Egypt, which was again rejected.
+Notably, Mu'awiya repeated his proposition to recognize Ali in return for Syria, which was again rejected.
 In turn, Ali challenged Mu'awiya to a one-on-one duel to settle the matters and avoid the bloodshed.
 This offer was declined by Mu'awiya.
 The negotiations ceased without success on 18 July 657 and the two sides prepared for the battle.
 Fighting began on Wednesday, 26 July, and lasted for three or four days.
 By the final day, the balance had shifted in Ali's favor.
 When Mu'awiya was informed his army could not win, he decided to appeal to the Quran.
-Before noon, Syrians raised copies of the book on their lances, shouting, "Let the book of God be the judge between us."Although Ali was suspicious of this appeal, his forces ceased fighting.
+Before noon, Syrians raised copies of the book on their lances, shouting, "Let the book of God be the judge between us."
+Although Ali was suspicious of this appeal, his forces ceased fighting.
 Compelled by strong peace sentiments in his army and threats of mutiny, Ali accepted a proposal for arbitration.